freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

 In this tutorial I will be explaining the steps to first build llvm-10.0.0 with clang-10.0.0 and then use it to build openmp-10.0.0 with offloading support.

+Note that the online terminal runs on a virtual machine without GPU.
+So the instructions here may generate some warnings for unsupported options.
+You should find a machine with GPU installed.

 ---

 # Tips: